SReichelt/slate/docs/hlm/equality.md

 ## Why does this not lead to problems?

 * Short answer: Lean translation.
+  * Equality in HLM mapped to equivalence relation in Lean.
 * Longer answer: If a structure contains an "arbitrary set" parameter, this essentially introduces a type variable wherever an element of the structure is deconstructed.
 This type variable can only be eliminated by expressions that preserve isomorphism.

 ## What practical effects does this have?